dalaian/Python-TAF-Selenium/part_one/readme.md

 ### Main
 To run the code through the command line be sure you are under the the folder **part_one**

-Run the code as follow and it will print in the console what was asked in the document
+Run the code as follows and it will print in the console what was asked in the assessment
 ```
 python main.py
 ```